EdmundGoodman/edmundgoodman.github.io/content/about.md

 - about-me
 ---

-Hello there!
+Hello there :wave: !
 Welcome to my corner of the internet.

+I'm currently studying at the University of Cambridge for an MPhil in Computer Science.
-I'm Edmund Goodman, a Computer Science undergraduate in my 3rd year at the University of Warwick following my year in industry as a CAD design verification intern at Apple.
-In my free time, I enjoy choral singing, rock climbing, and working on various side projects -- some of which I finish!
+I previously studied at the University of Warwick, and have spent some time as an academic officer at the [University of Warwick Computing Society](https://uwcs.co.uk/) and as a CAD Design Verification intern at [Apple](https://www.apple.com/).

+In my free time, I sing in the [Peterhouse Chapel Choir](https://www.pet.cam.ac.uk/chapel-choir), always try to commute by bicycle instead of walking (irrespective of how short the journey is), and occasionally rock climb.
+When I have the time and opportunity, I also work on various side projects -- some of which I finish!